Wildsong/docker-arcgis-enterprise/arcgis-server/README.md

 licensed for only one copy of ArcGIS Server, you should stop the test container before starting another copy on a different machine.

-In keeping with the Docker concept, there will be only one service "ArcGIS Server" installed in the image built here.
-To run additional services such as Portal for ArcGIS or Microsoft SQL Server, then you run more Docker commands and connect the services over network connections.

 ## Versions

-This build process has been tested with 10.6.
+This build process has been tested with 10.9.
-It worked with 10.5 and 10.5.1 but I have moved on.
+It worked with 10.6 and 10.5 but I moved on.

 ## Build the Docker Image